 Q: How accurate is AI transcription of Loom recordings?

-Q: Is there a limit on Loom video length?
+Q: Is there a length limit?

 The Bottom Line: Best Way to Transcribe Loom Videos